inspectorr/NextWeekTWA/README.md

 if your model is registered in `admin.py`.

 #### Easy development!
-Dev set up is really helpful and includes:
+Dev set up includes:
-- instant update on code changes (hot reloading) on server and client both
+- instant updates on client/server code change (hot reloading)
-- web console emulator with [eruda](https://github.com/liriliri/eruda)
+- web console emulator provided by [eruda](https://github.com/liriliri/eruda)
-- types for Telegram Web App API provided by [twa-dev/types](https://github.com/twa-dev/types)

 ### Configuration
 To setup environment variables, classic `.env` file is used.
 Let's see: